Simpson's paradox: UC Berkeley gender bias

-The entire data showed total of 4 out of 85 departments to be significantly biased against women, while 6 to be significantly biased against men (not all present in the 'six largest departments' table above).
+The entire data showed a total of 4 out of 85 departments to be significantly biased against women, while 6 were shown to be significantly biased against men (not all present in the 'six largest departments' table above).
 Notably, the numbers of biased departments were not the basis for the conclusion, but rather it was the gender admissions pooled across all departments, while weighing by each department's rejection rate across all of its applicants.

 Kidney stone treatment

 Another example comes from a real-life medical study comparing the success rates of two treatments for kidney stones.
-The table below shows the success rates (the term success rate here actually means the success proportion) and numbers of treatments for treatments involving both small and large kidney stones, where Treatment A includes open surgical procedures and Treatment B includes closed surgical procedures.
+The table below shows the success rates and numbers of treatments for both small and large kidney stones, where Treatment A includes open surgical procedures and Treatment B includes closed surgical procedures.
 The numbers in parentheses indicate the number of success cases over the total size of the group.